 Common tourist places around Lava include Ratnarishi Gumpha or the Lava Monastery, this used to be a small quaint monastery but has been reconstructed in recent years and now is a large compound with an institute of Buddhist learning next to it.
 The official name of the monastery is Kagyu Thenkchen Ling Monastery and the institute is named as The Ringpe Dorje Institute.

 Chhangey falls visit is also a popular tourist activity here.
-The falls is about 10 kms north of Lava near Kolakham area, at the time of writing this, the road to the area was in poor condition and only some SUV could go there.
+The falls is about 10 km north of Lava near Kolakham area, at the time of writing this, the road to the area was in poor condition and only some SUV could go there.
 Please talk to naturebeyond travel consultants for an update about the condition of this road.

 Treks to the Neora valley starts from Lava.
 Apart from long treks across the valley, small treks are also possible in the region.
-Common treks include trek to Tiffin Dara, Aluabari etc.
+Common treks include a trek to Tiffin Dara, Aluabari etc.

 Where to stay

 Over the last two decades as the popularity of the place increased, Lava fast changed from a tranquil village to a hotel town.
-The small village surrounded by forests have a very large number of hotels.
+The small village surrounded by forests has a very large number of hotels.
 Almost all of them are budget accommodation and village home converted into tourist hotels with basic amenities.
 The natural beauty of the place has also taken a beating due to the proliferation of hotels in the limited area.
 We at naturebeyond constantly keep in touch with the best accommodations in Lava and can recommend our guests accordingly.
 Please fill the form with your requirement and our travel experts will inform you accordingly